Aircraft Brokers – How to Find Your Perfect MatchOctober 25, 2019

 Naturally, in all situations, the aircraft broker represents the seller’s point of view.
 Buyers can hire an aircraft acquisition consultant if they want someone to represent their best interests.

 Benefits of Using an Aircraft Broker

 In today’s internet environment, services like JetNet and Amstat provide basic information about aircraft for sale.
-Theoretically, the online marketplaces and technical information threatened the need for an aircraft broker.
-But the brokerage industry did not disappear, because it provides important benefits.
+Theoretically, online marketplaces and technical information threaten the need for an aircraft broker.
+But the brokerage industry has not disappeared because it provides important benefits.
 Indeed, sellers benefit from using an aircraft broker in several ways: